Christchurch and Canterbury Travel Guide

 Enterprising local tourist offices have sketched out thematically linked, self-guided sightseeing routes throughout the region.
 You can...
 Read more

-Although officially part of New Zealand, the Chatham Islands, 800 km (500 mi) east of the South Island, are a land apart.
-Bearing the full...
+Although officially part of New Zealand, the Chatham Islands, 800 km (500 miles) east of the South Island, are a land apart.
+Bearing the...
 Read more

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More